 - For more information on backovers and how to prevent them, visit OSHA's website

 - For more details on workplace related illnesses and injuries, see Wisconsin Department of Workforce Development online reports

 Online OSHA provide fast and efficient training for workers.
-While classroom courses are offered throughout the state, online OSHA hazard recognition training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access, and 24/7 live customer support.
+While classroom courses are offered throughout the state, online OSHA Outreach training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access and 24/7 live customer support.